Autoregressive Direct Preference Optimization: Conclusion

 \section{Conclusion}

 We introduced ADPO, a novel approach for direct preference optimization that integrates the autoregressive assumption when applying the Bradley-Terry model.
 By forming the prefix closure of the output space, we naturally derived the objective function of ADPO that shifts the summation operation outside the log-sigmoid function.
 Moreover, we provided a theoretical analysis of ADPO, which yields deeper insights into the original DPO framework, identifying two distinct length measures.
-Our experiments extensively validated ADPO across five benchmarks.
+Our experimental evaluations extensively validated ADPO across five benchmarks.

-\paragraph{Limitations and Future Directions.} While our study offered novel theoretical and practical perspectives on DPO, it still relies on the original KL-constrained reward maximization problem.
+\paragraph{Limitations and Future Research Directions.} While our study offered novel theoretical and practical perspectives on DPO, it still relies on the original KL-constrained reward maximization problem.
 Extending beyond this constraint, future research could investigate more general divergence metrics as alternatives to KL divergence, potentially offering greater flexibility and robustness.
+Moreover, our formulation of the prefix posterior energy in Eq.~(\ref{eq:a_energy2}) is specifically motivated by the autoregressive assumption characteristic of LLMs.
+It would be valuable to explore alternative definitions of energy that are appropriate for other classes of generative models, particularly those that do not adhere strictly to autoregressive architectures.
+Such investigations could further expand the applicability and effectiveness of DPO-based optimization methods across diverse model types.
+Finally, ADPO introduces additional prefix-wise computations.
+Although we empirically observe that the resulting overhead is small (see Appendix~\ref{app:exp}), developing more efficient implementations remains an interesting direction.